History of Excellence at Cleveland Clinic Cancer Center

 In 1921 four physicians established the Cleveland Clinic as a nonprofit, multispecialty academic medical center with the purpose of providing patient care, research and education all in one setting.
 Today, the Cleveland Clinic is one of the top hospitals in Ohio.

-Cancer research, with a major focus on lung cancer and related diseases, such as mesothelioma and chest tumors, is conducted at the Cleveland Clinic Cancer Institute.
+Cancer research, with a major focus on lung cancer and related diseases, such as mesothelioma and chest tumors, is conducted at the Cleveland Clinic Cancer Center.
 A team of internationally respected specialists, including thoracic surgeons, medical and radiation oncologists, pulmonologists and radiologists utilize a multidisciplinary approach to diagnose, stage and treat lung cancer for individual patient cases.

 Patients have access to the latest treatment protocols, whether surgery, radiation, chemotherapeutic agents or combination treatments, including the following: